 - No POS software.
 While Swipe offers POS hardware options, these terminals aren't accompanied by any POS software — you'll need to build your POS software using Stripe's APIs and SDKs.

 - No PayPal.
 Stripe allows you to accept a myriad of payment methods but doesn't support payments by PayPal.

 With Stripe, you have most of what you need to process payments.
 But it lacks an important piece of the processing puzzle:

 - Checking account.
 You'll need to link to an external business checking account for transaction funds to be deposited.

 Stripe offers payment processing solutions to companies in over 120 countries, from enterprise titans like Amazon and Microsoft to sharing economy powerhouses like Lyft and Postmates.

 Stripe was launched in 2011 and is headquartered in San Francisco.
 It has over 2,000 employees with offices in Dublin, London, Paris, Singapore, Tokyo and more.

 Stripe reviews and complaints

-As of October 2020, Stripe is an accredited business with the Better Business Bureau (BBB) and receives an A+ BBB rating.
-On TrustPilot, it maintains an overall TrustScore of 3.7 out of 5 based on 4,460 reviews.
+As of January 2021, Stripe is an accredited business with the Better Business Bureau (BBB) and receives an A+ BBB rating.
+On Trustpilot, it maintains an overall TrustScore of 3.5 out of 5 based on 4,964 reviews.

 Reviews of this processing platform are mixed.
 Positive feedback praises Stripe's customer support team and smooth onboarding experience.
 Negative reviews mention processing delays, chargebacks and transaction holds — a common complaint for third-party processors like Stripe.